 • Heart Attacks: High rises in blood sugar can punch holes in the inner linings of your arteries.
 The holes bleed and clot and start to form plaques in the arteries leading to your heart.
 Then a plaque can break off from the inner lining of a heart artery and travel down the ever-narrowing artery until it blocks the artery completely to cause a heart attack.
 Diabetes is the most common known cause of heart attacks.

 • Cancers: Every factor that is associated with a high rise in blood sugar is also associated with increased risk for many cancers: obesity, abdominal obesity, lack of exercise, lack of vitamin D and so forth.
 Normal cells feed on all foods, but cancers have damaged mitochondria so they have to get most of their energy from sugar.
 See A Cure for Cancer is Coming

 • Neither you nor your children should be drinking beverages with sugar in them, unless you are in the midst of prolonged, vigorous exercise.
-Instead, drink water and eat plenty of whole fresh fruit.
+Instead, drink water and eat whole fresh fruit.

 • Read the list of ingredients on all processed foods that you plan to buy and try to limit or avoid those that have added sugars.